BerkeleyEEE/berkeleyeee.github.io/index.md

-<h4> Presentations begin at 12pm and conclude at 1:10pm in Giannini Hall, room 248. </h4>
+<h4> Presentations begin at 12pm SHARP and conclude at 1pm in Giannini Hall, room 248. </h4>

 ## Spring 2018 schedule